eclipse-tractusx/managed-identity-wallet/charts/managed-identity-wallet/README.md

     helm install [RELEASE_NAME] charts/managed-identity-wallet

+    #This will spin up the container for MIW application, VSRS application, KeyCloak and Postgresql

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 The command deploys miw on the Kubernetes cluster in the default configuration.